unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 ### Backgrounds

 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an adventurer, and your place in the world.
 Your soldier might have been a courageous knight or a grizzled soldier.
-Your arcanist could have been a sage or an artisan.
+Your Arcanist could have been a sage or an artisan.
 Your scoundrel might have gotten by as a guild thief or commanded audiences as a jester.

 Choosing a background provides you with important story cues about your character’s identity.
 The most important question to ask about your background is *what changed*?
 Why did you stop doing whatever your background describes and start adventuring?
 Where did you get the money to purchase your starting gear, or, if you come from a wealthy background, why don’t you have *more* money?
 How did you learn the skills of your class?
 What sets you apart from ordinary people who share your background?